 Give admin permissions in the Azure portal

-- In the Azure portal, choose User, and then choose the user you want to give admin permissions.
+- Sign in to the Microsoft Endpoint Manager admin center with a global administrator account > Users > then choose the user you want to give admin permissions.

 Types of administrators

-- Password administrator - (Office 365 and Intune) Resets passwords, manages service requests, and monitors service health.
+- Password administrator - (Microsoft 365 and Intune) Resets passwords, manages service requests, and monitors service health.
 Password admins are limited to resetting passwords for users.

-- Service administrator - (Office 365 and Intune) Opens support requests with Microsoft, and views the service dashboard and message center.
+- Service support administrator - (Microsoft 365 and Intune) Opens support requests with Microsoft, and views the service dashboard and message center.
 They have "view only" permissions except for opening support tickets and reading them.

-- Billing administrator - (Office 365 and Intune) Makes purchases, manages subscriptions, manages support tickets, and monitors service health.
+- Billing administrator - (Microsoft 365 and Intune) Makes purchases, manages subscriptions, manages support tickets, and monitors service health.

 The account you use to create your Microsoft Intune subscription is a global administrator.
-As a best practice, do not use a global administrator for day-to-day management tasks.
-While an administrator does not require an Intune license to access the Intune on Azure portal, in order to perform certain management tasks, such as setting up the Exchange service Connector, an Intune license is required.
+As a best practice, don't use a global administrator for day-to-day management tasks.
+While an administrator doesn't require an Intune license to access the Intune on Azure portal, in order to perform certain management tasks, such as setting up the Exchange service Connector, an Intune license is required.